Medical Laboratory Technician

 What can I do with this degree?

 Career Options: Work in the clinical laboratory of a hospital, clinic, reference laboratory, blood bank, coroner's office or in biomedical research.

 Academic Options: While this degree was not designed to transfer to a 4-year university, it may apply toward Bachelor of Applied Science (BAS) or other programs.
 See Pima’s Transfer Partnerships page to determine which universities offer BAS programs, and research how the universities may accept this program in transfer.

-Students must have completed the following prerequisites before they may begin the application process.
-Time limits and higher minimum grades apply for some courses.*
+Students must have completed the following preparatory coursework before they may begin the application process.

 General Education Requirements